What kind of players is Cincy SC looking for?

-The Cincinnati Soccer Club is implementing a comprehensive and innovative curriculum from the Cincinnati Soccer Club Youth Development System that requires consistent and methodical application to maximize development as players transition through the levels of youth soccer.
+We believe that the best development occurs when coaches consistently apply our curriculum and training methods throughout a player’s journey through the Cincy SC youth system.
 In order to effectively implement the curriculum, professional coaches are needed at every age group.
 This approach also ensures that our evaluation of players is as objective and performance-based as possible.

 What will happen after tryouts?

-The soccer year includes seasons in the fall and spring.
-However, the club offers many opportunities throughout the summer for all players to participate and winter training opportunities.
-You will receive more information about these activities after tryouts.
+The soccer year includes seasons in the fall and spring, as well as winter indoor training.
+The club also offers many opportunities throughout the summer for all players to participate and some supplemental camps for players that want more soccer (you will receive more information about these activities throughout the year).